Stefan-Olt/MISRC/README.md

 * Connect the device with a high-quality USB 3.0 Type-B to A or C cable to your PC.

-NOTE: NEVER use USB for any other heavy-load task (like external SSD drives, USB network adapters, YUV capture devices) during capture.
+NOTE: NEVER use USB for any other heavy-load task (like external HDD/SSD drives, USB network adapters, YUV capture devices) during capture.
 Do not connect/disconnect any other USB device during capture.

 * Connect the desired sources to the BNC inputs and select suitable impedance and coupling